What should I bring to my first appointment?

 Yes.
 All physicians are dual board-certified in orthopedic surgery and hand surgery.
 All six physicians have completed a five year residency in orthopedic surgery with an additional year-long fellowship in hand and upper extremity surgery.

-Which hospitals do Raleigh Hand Center surgeons use?
+Which hospitals do Raleigh Hand to Shoulder Center surgeons use?

 Our surgeons have reserved operating room time at Capital City Surgery Center, an ambulatory surgery center partnered between private community surgeons and WakeMed hospitals.
 The physicians have a financial interest in Capital City Surgery Center.
 The office also has a minor procedure room and cast room for appropriate cases.
 The physicians also have privileges at Duke Raleigh Hospital and WakeMed Raleigh Hospital.